bloominstituteoftechnology/web-module-project-reducer/README.md

 > *Now that we can see our state, let's change allow the user to change it.
 Let's start with a simple premade action...adding one to our total.*
 * [ ] Note the `ADD_ONE` action case (in ./reducer/index.js) and `addOne` action creator (in ./actions/index.js).
 This action adds 1 to our total.
 * [ ] Import the `addOne` action creator into App.js.
-* [ ] Within `App.js`, create an event handler connected to the 1 button's onCl`ick method.
+* [ ] Within `App.js`, create an event handler connected to the 1 button's `onClick` method.
 * [ ] Within your event handler, dispatch the `addOne` action creator.
 * [ ] **Test** that your event is correctly connected by pushing the 1 button in the browser.
 Your total should increase by 1.
-* [ ] **Think** about the path of excuction from the clicking of the one button to the rendering of the updated total.
+* [ ] **Think** about the path of execution from the clicking of the one button to the rendering of the updated total.
 What is the order of execution?
 Within the `Understanding-Question.md` file, write out in your own words the steps of that process.

 #### Connect a better premade action.